You're officially out in the world — and now responsible for a lot more

 When you move to another state, you need to make sure you update your driver's license and your vehicle's registration information.
 In order to update your driver's license, you will need the following information:

-Being in college and grad school, it’s very likely you will have a roommate or two and your insurance company understands this.
-Still, living with someone can complicate your relationship with your insurance company.
+Once you graduate from college, it’s very likely you will have a roommate or two — it's cheaper than living alone and, depending on the roommate, it can be fun.
+Your insurance company understands living with other people, but they do have some concerns that can can complicate your relationship with your insurance company.
 As you and your roommate are sharing a space, they worry you will also be sharing vehicles.
 And, unless they’re on your policy, your insurance company isn’t charging your premium for that additional driver.
 Follow our handy guide to navigate the waters of insurance companies and roommates!

 |Having your roommate and their vehicle on one policy can give you a multi-vehicle discount.
 Plus, you can speak with your agent or a customer service representative to have your bill evenly split by how much your company rates you as a driver (rather than just 50/50).||If your roommate has a bad driving record, a bad credit score, or drives a fancy car, your premium can be impacted negatively as your insurance sees these things as risky.
 A bad driving record and credit score equate to a higher possibility for claims for an insurance company.
 Plus, a fancy car is harder to replace if anything happens to it.|